 Analyze your motives for considering advanced study.
-Will attending graduate school help you develop your abilities and achieve your goals?.
-A graduate degree is a prerequisite to entering certain careers, such as law, medicine, and university teaching.
-Therefore, to pursue such a position, an advanced degree is required.
-Another motivation for attending graduate school is to receive further in-depth training and study in a subject that particularly interests you either for purposes of career advancement or for personal satisfaction.
+Will attending graduate school help you develop your abilities and achieve your goals?
+A graduate degree is a prerequisite to entering certain careers, such as law, medicine and university teaching.
+Another motivation for attending graduate school is to receive further in-depth training and study in a subject that particularly interests you, either for purposes of career advancement or for personal satisfaction.

 Attending graduate school should not be a way to postpone making a career decision.
 In fact, it should be the logical result of making a career decision.
 It is important that you explore and understand the careers in which you are interested and develop a clear idea of the position you want to pursue prior to choosing a graduate school.

 Graduate education delivers specialized knowledge in a concentrated area, with two basic degree types: academic and professional.
 An academic degree involves research and scholarship in a discipline.
 A professional degree provides training to acquire skills and knowledge for a particular profession.

 - Master’s degrees are offered in almost every field, although some universities only offer doctoral programs in certain fields.

 - Specialist degrees are usually completed in addition to a master’s program and often require additional training or internship experience.
 This type of degree prepares you for professional certification or licensing.

 - Doctoral studies usually require original research for an academic program or practical application of knowledge and skills in a professional program.

 Upcoming Career events: